Audio: International Album Releases - Various Artist Compilations 1962-69

 1965

-Various Artists - "80 Biggest Hits By The Star Who Made Them Famous" - limited edition stereo boxed 4LP set, Columbia Record Club DS 78 (USA), 1965:
+Various Artists - "80 Biggest Hits By The Stars Who Made Them Famous" - limited edition stereo boxed 4LP set, Columbia Record Club DS 78 (USA), 1965:

-Columbia Record Club DS 78 (USA) - box front scan by Hans Seegers
+Columbia Record Club DS 78 (USA) - box front scan by Manuel García Jara

-There is also a mono version of this set, Columbia Record Club D 78, see the Various Artist Compilations page of Mono Album Releases.
+There is also a mono version of this set, Columbia Record Club D 78, see International Mono Releases (Various Artists Compilations).

 Columbia Record Club DS 78 (USA) - Record 1 sleeve scan by Hans Seegers